Response to Negative Economic Impacts

 Evans & Rosedale Redevelopment

 Property is being purchased to resell at below market value in order to facilitate the redevelopment of a portion of the Historic Southside Neighborhood to include low to moderate-income housing as part of the Evans & Rosedale Urban Village Master Plan.
+Due to the delay in the project and the ARPA obligation deadline, City leadership determined the best course of action would be to remove the allocation of ARPA Non-Revenue Recovery funds and provide funding from the General Fund fund balance.

 Habitat for Humanity